WHAT IS BANKRUPTCY LAW?

 5. Sharpen your writing skills and gain valuable experience by externing for a bankruptcy judge during law school.

-7. Get to know Loyola professors who teach in the area of bankruptcy law - Lea Krivinskas-Shepard, Neil Williams, Janet Tracy, Steve Ramirez, and Charles Murdock.
+7. Get to know Loyola professors who teach in the area of bankruptcy law - Lea Krivinskas-Shepard, Neil Williams, Janet Tracy, Steve Ramirez, Richard Rosenberg, and Charles Murdock.

 BANKRUPTCY LAW RESOURCES